libretime/libretime/docs/manual/secure-login-with-ssl/index.md

 Importing a self-signed certificate into the browser
 ----------------------------------------------------

-The first time you access an Libretime server with a self-signed certificate over https:// your browser will block the login page and display a security warning.
+The first time you access an LibreTime server with a self-signed certificate over https:// your browser will block the login page and display a security warning.
 In **Mozilla Firefox**, you can click **Technical Details** to confirm that the warning is due to the certificate being self-signed before clicking the **Add Exception** button.
 In **Google Chrome**, the button to click on the security warning page is **Proceed Anyway**.

 ![](static/Screenshot547-connection_untrusted.png)